Looking for the perfect way to end 2019 on a high? Then it’s time to get planning your festive break in Scotland!

 We can’t talk about what to do in Scotland in December without highlighting our fantastic Christmas markets, which you can find popping up across the country.
 Think of twinkling lights all around, with the smell of your favourite winter food & drinks wafting round, while you get into the festive spirit with some Christmas shopping.

-You can even find outdoor ice-skating at Edinburgh’s Christmas and Aberdeen’s Christmas Village!
-There are many other local Christmas markets running, so be sure to keep up to date with Scotland’s 2019 Christmas events here.
+You can even find outdoor ice-skating at Aberdeen’s Christmas Village!
+There are many other local Christmas markets running – view all our 2019 Christmas event listings.

 2. Stay in a festive castle for Christmas